isomerpages/mol-services/_servicebundle_jobs/02-lost-job.md

 ### Find Next Opportunity

 Getting retrenched is painful.
 But it does not mean that this is the end of your career life.
-Getting back on your feet is not easy, hence we have put together some resources that would support you.
+Getting back on your feet is not easy, hence we have put together [some resources that would support you along the way](Insert WASJ financial article link).

-Other than [finding job opportunities](/find-job/opportunities/), take this chance to review your [career plan](https://event.e2i.com.sg/web/skillsfuture19)

 Can't wait to bounce back?
 Find latest job opportunities [here](https://www.mycareersfuture.sg/) or check [SGUnited Jobs](https://www.mycareersfuture.sg/search?search=%23sgunitedjobs&sortBy=new_posting_date&page=0) if your job was affected by COVID-19 situation.